 Some states have strict requirements on who the physician who prepares the Certificate of Merit can be.
 Others do not.
 Depending on the state, the physician might be required to have some of the following qualifications:

-If there is going to be a hearing, it is customarily held in front of the judge.
+If there's going to be a hearing, it is customarily held in front of the judge.
 However, at least one state, Massachusetts, requires the hearing on the medical malpractice offer of proof to be held in front of a tribunal consisting of the judge, a licensed physician who specializes in the same area of medicine as the defendant, and a licensed attorney.
-The three members of the tribunal will then jointly issue a decision after the hearing accepting or rejecting the plaintiff’s offer of proof.
+The three members of the tribunal will then jointly issue a decision after the hearing accepting or rejecting the plaintiff's offer of proof.

 If the Certificate of Merit or offer of proof is rejected, the plaintiff's remedy varies from state to state.
 In some states, that is the end of the case, and, in order to try to go any further with the case, the plaintiff must amend the Certificate of Merit or appeal.